 Specific vertex arrays must be enabled using this SWI before

-calls to GL_ArrayElement
+calls to GL_ArrayElement,

-or GL_DrawElements
+GL_DrawArrays or GL_DrawElements will

 transfer data from those arrays for primitive specification.